alliedvision/linux_imx8_apalis/README.md

 Commit: f01f6885f1255ca634f361c97301b1d9f3aae170

 # Overview
 The following instructions describe how to install Torizon and the Allied Vision CSI-2 driver to your Toradex iMX8 Apalis board.
+You can either download the pre-compiled binaries from https://www.alliedvision.com/en/products/software/embedded-software-and-drivers or compile them yourself.

 ## Prerequisites for cross-compiling
 ### Host PC